mtov/engsoftmoderna/en/chapter2.md

   stability and assurance to work on a fixed list of stories.

-When the sprint planning concludes, the sprint begins, meaning the team starts working on implementing the tasks in the sprint backlog.
+When the sprint planning concludes, the sprint begins, meaning the team starts working on the tasks in the sprint backlog.
 At this point, it's also worth mentioning that Scrum teams are not only cross-functional but also **self-organizing**, i.e., they have the autonomy to decide how and who will implement